 The hawksbill prefers shallow coastal waters and is frequently found around underwater rocks and coral reefs.
 Sometimes they are seen in estuaries.

 This turtle lives in the warm tropical and subtropical waters of the Pacific, Atlantic, and Indian oceans as well as the Caribbean Sea.
-In Costa Rica it nests on beaches along both coasts, each subspecies of hawksbill taking one coast: Eretmochelys imbricata is on the Caribbean coast, and Eretmochelys imbricata bissa lives on the Pacific side.
-The two subspecies have slightly different coloration and shells.

 Both sexes of this species have brown to reddish-brown scales on their skin that are bordered with yellow.
 The plastron, or underside, is yellow.
 The female's plastron is flat, but the male has a plastron that curves inward.
 This helps the male hold onto the female better when they mate, because her shell curves out.
 The male also has a long tail that can help him hold on.

 Dangerous as it is delicate, the hawksbill can and does defend itself with its large, hooked upper jaw.
 This is one of the most aggressive sea turtles.